sergv/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

 foreign calls—such as those that could call back into Haskell code—require the GHC *runtime system (RTS)* to do some bookkeeping.
-This bookkeeping has a performance cost, so there is a mechanism to out of it for foreign calls that can't call back into Haskell.
+This bookkeeping has a performance cost, so there is a mechanism to opt out of it for foreign calls that can't call back into Haskell.
 This mechanism is called the *safety level*.
 There are two levels:

 - **`safe`**: do the bookkeeping; callbacks are safe